dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 Only members of the [Guardians of the Galaxy](#guardians-of-the-galaxy) group can list active namespaces.
 You can check available namespaces using the `/state` endpoint.

-For example, if you have a multi-tenant cluster with multiple namespaces, as a _Guardian of the Galaxy_ you can query `state` from GraphQL:
+For example, if you have a multi-tenant Cluster with multiple namespaces, as a _Guardian of the Galaxy_ you can query `state` from GraphQL:

 ```graphql
 query {